near-examples/FT/README.md

 Using this contract
 ===================

-This smart contract will get deployed to your NEAR account.
-For this example, please create a new NEAR account.
-Because NEAR allows the ability to upgrade contracts on the same account, initialization functions must be cleared.
-If you'd like to run this example on a NEAR account that has had prior contracts deployed, please use the `near-cli` command `near delete`, and then recreate it in Wallet.
-To create (or recreate) an account, please follow the directions on [NEAR Wallet](https://wallet.near.org/).

 ### Quickest deploy

-Build and deploy this smart contract to a development account.
+You can build and deploy this smart contract to a development account.
 [Dev Accounts](https://docs.near.org/docs/concepts/account#dev-accounts) are auto-generated accounts to assist in developing and testing smart contracts.
 Please see the [Standard deploy](#standard-deploy) section for creating a more personalized account to deploy to.

 ```bash
 near dev-deploy --wasmFile res/fungible_token.wasm --helperUrl https://near-contract-helper.onrender.com